aradpls/Multimodal-Ground-Sensing-for-Prediction-of-Cracking-Severity-in-Pomegranate-Fruit-Trees/README.md

 <h4 align="center"> Selected transfer learning technique  for object Detection: </h4>

 <img width="565" height="107" alt="TL" src="https://github.com/user-attachments/assets/cb7825f6-4008-4bc2-af23-27a4fa872075" />

+To detect pomegranates on trees, we used the YOLOv8s object detection model, chosen for its balance between speed and accuracy.
+We initially trained the model on an external dataset (PG-YOLO) containing over 13,000 annotated images of pomegranates.
+After this, we applied transfer learning by fine-tuning the model on a smaller set of 616 manually labeled images from our own orchard data.
+This allowed the model to adapt to our specific environmental conditions, such as lighting and background variation, while significantly reducing the need for extensive manual annotation.
+We tested several train-test splits to evaluate the model's robustness under different data conditions and found that the model maintained strong detection capabilities even with smaller training sets.
+This step provided accurate bounding boxes around fruits, which were then used in the later stages of the pipeline, such as cropping and segmentation.

 <h4 align="center"> U-Net architecture: </h4>